JanJaapKo/TeslaDomoticz/README.md

 # Tesla plugin for Domoticz
 This plugin integrates the [TeslaPy](https://github.com/tdorssers/TeslaPy) library into a Domoticz plugin.

 This plugin is (at this moment) only tested with a 2023 Model Y. I assume other vehicles will work too.
-The library supports all Tesla products which I do not own.
-PR's to add them will be appreciated.
+The library supports all Tesla products, but this plugin is (for now) only implementing vehicles.

 ## Installation

 ### Prerequisites
 The following steps need to be taken before plugin installation (generic for any plugin)
-1. Python version 3.7 or higher required & Domoticz version 2022.1 (due to extended plugin framework) or greater.
+1. Python version 3.9 or higher required & Domoticz version 2022.1 (due to extended plugin framework) or greater.
 2. follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).
 3. install the required libraries:
 ```